tianc377/tianc377.github.io/_posts/2021-10-01-StylizedCharacterRendering.md

 This line tex is multiplied on the final color, to make some inner line details such as expression lines on face or folds lines on clothing.

 #### The Dynamic Innerline
-For `Under One Person` project, the main character's clothing is loose and soft.
+For `Hitori no Shita: The Outcast` project, the main character's clothing is loose and soft.
 Besides, this is a first person view game, I tried to use a method based on camera distance to show and hide the fixed innerline to create a dynamic effect:<br />
 ![innerline-gif2](/post-img/shaderposts/character-shading/innerline-gif2.gif){: width="70%" }<br />
 <span style="font-size:0.8em;">The blue part is the mask out area based on cam distance.</span>